sealink/radiant-page_factory-extension/EXAMPLES.md

 I can just open up my page and add a new 'photo url' part, then change the layout to one that accommodates a photo.
 The EmployeePageFactory doesn't care what happens to employee pages after they've been created.
 And if they ever find out I've been filching copy paper and revoke my award, I can just as easily remove that extra part and change the layout back to a normal employee layout.

-(I do have to be careful about running the hard sync task, however.
+(I do have to be careful about running the hard refresh task, however.
 That will remove my photo part, because it isn't defined in the factory, and reset my layout to the default employee layout.
 I can safely run it as long as I specify another factory name.)

 I can also add a plain old page with no factory and add/delete parts as usual -- I don't have to rely on a factory for everything.
 This makes it easy to add individual pages whenever I want.